 Image description: Jaya's painting of the phrase "Black Lives Matter" in black acrylic.

 I'm vegan for the animals.
 I've been vegan for 14 years and was vegetarian for 18 years before that.
 I decided to become vegetarian at age 9 after observing the astuteness of the companion animal chickens (Cluck and Doodle) with whom we shared our home.
 They were clearly as smart and sensitive as our companion dogs and cats, and the chickens had big, sassy personalities which I loved.
 I matter-of-factly informed my parents I wouldn't be eating animals anymore and that set me on my path.

 Around the same time, I formed "The Cheetah Club" at my elementary school.
 Our focus was environmentalism and I successfully encouraged my classmates to pick up litter during their lunch.
 I was an organizer from the start!

 Image description: Jaya wears a hat embroidered with the word "vegan" while on a run.

-Besides animals, other loves include the beach and desert, dancing (hip hop, jazz funk, pop fitness, hustle, and samba), and playing with colors (watercolor painting; flower arranging—I used to work in a florist!; and nail polish, always purchased from Black-women-owned businesses).
-I also enjoy the creativity of cooking (mostly tacos) and the escapism of a good TV drama (favorite genres: social commentary and teen soap).
+Besides animals, other loves include the desert, beach (I'm learning to sail and surf—the latter with a "joyful, antiracist surf club" called Color the Water), dancing (hip hop, jazz funk, hustle, samba, salsa, mambo, cha cha, rumba, swing, and other ballroom styles), pottery (I take classes at a BIPOC-centered pottery studio called POT), and playing with colors (watercolor painting; flower arranging—I used to work in a florist!; and nail polish, always purchased from Black-women-owned businesses).
+I also enjoy the creativity of cooking (mostly tacos with extra hot sauce) and the escapism of a good TV drama (favorite genres: social commentary and teen soap).

 Image description: Jaya's vase of bouganvillea and hibiscus flowers handpicked from her yard.